tomwhartung/artsyvisions.com/README.md

     - [ ] Keirsey E-book
     - [ ] ArtsyVisions.com
     - [ ] SeeOurMinds.com
+  - [ ] Leia and Han
+  - [ ] Trixie and Shae
+- [ ] Ensure base.html on each site has a meta tag for the description
 - [ ] Finish up and launch the new django version of tomhartung.com
 - [ ] Add TomHartung.com and JooMooWebSites.com to the lists of sites in all legal documents for:
   - [ ] See TomHartung.com for the preferred sequence